sryze/JSONObjectMapper/README.md

 ## Example

-In order to use JSONObjectMapper, you need to modify your model classes (subclasses of `NSManagedObject`) to return some metadata about their entities that describes how to map JSON properties to Core Data entity attributes and relationsihps and also which attribute to use as a unique key to identify objects.
+In order to use JSONObjectMapper, you need to modify your model classes (subclasses of `NSManagedObject`) to return some metadata about their entities that describes how to map JSON properties to Core Data entity attributes and relationsihps.
+For instance, to avoid creation of duplicate objects, each entity should have a "primary key" attribute, and JSON objects mapped to this entity should also contain a non-null value for the primary key.

-Here is an example of how to add mapping support to your Core Data entity class:
+Here is an example of how to add mapping support to a class:

 ```objective-c
 // In the most basic case, all you need to do is implement these two methods